elbstack/lexoffice-client-js/README.md

 ## Examples

 All functions should be 'async' as the clients methods return promises.
-These promises are formatted by the [ts-results package](https://github.com/vultix/ts-results).
+These promises are formatted by the [ts-results package](https://github.com/vultix/ts-results) which is a typescript implementation of Rust's [Result](https://doc.rust-lang.org/std/result/) and [Option](https://doc.rust-lang.org/std/option/) objects.
+It brings compile-time error checking and optional values to typescript.

 ### Retrieve an invoice